siavashserver/neonrvm/README.md

 Congratulations, you survived the build process!
 Following are general tips and steps in order to train your model and perform predictions using neonrvm.
-Please have a look at `example.c` for a working sample code.
+Please have a look at `example.c` and `example.py` for working sample codes.
 At this point it's a good idea to grab the original RVM paper and other related papers to get a feeling of inner workings of the RVM technique and different parameters.

+In order to keep repetitions in this document lower, Python bindings are briefly documented.
+Errors reported by the library, will be raised as exceptions in Python.

 [Sparse Bayesian Models (and the RVM)](http://www.miketipping.com/sparsebayes.htm)